Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 the client later advertises the bearer token back, it can be decrypted by the server to identify the provisional certificate to respond with and to re-compute the pre-shared key for the connection.

+Servers SHOULD NOT attempt to refresh an inclusion proof from a Transparency Log until the rightmost log entry's timestamp in the current inclusion proof is more than `3/4*max_behind` milliseconds in the past.
+Servers SHOULD NOT contact the same Transparency Log about the same inclusion proof more than 3 times within `max_behind` milliseconds.

 ## Handling Forks